 Our team includes four former Supreme Court of the United States clerks and more than 40 attorneys who have clerked in federal and state courts across the country.
 A complete listing of our former judicial clerks can be found here.

 We encourage judicial clerks to apply for an associate position at any time during their clerkship.
-Applications can be sent to Kathy Schmidt, Senior Manager of Attorney Recruiting and Professional Development at email@example.com.
+Applications can be sent to Janell Mallard, Senior Recruiting and Diversity Manager at email@example.com.

 Claire Evans, Partner

 “At Wiley Rein, I was able to immediately put my clerkship experience to good use on cutting-edge issues of national importance.”